x-jesse/Reinforcement-Learning/readme.md

 The central problem that RL tries to solve is a question of optimization: how can the agent maximize the amount the of reward it receives?
 In other words, what is the optimal course of action that agent should take to maximize the reward?
 The decision model that the agent uses to determine its course of action in any given state is called the ***policy***.
 By extension, the decision model that yields the highest reward is called the ***optimal policy***.
 Our goal is to find this optimal policy - if we can determine the optimal policy, or at least a close approximation, then we will have successfully solved our environment 💥.

 ## Definitions

-The section of the document will be dedicated to defining key functions and notation used in RL algorithms.
-The applicability of each will not be discussed here, please see the individual algorithms for their usage.

 We begin by defining the state, action, and reward at some timestep $t$ to be $S_t, A_t,$ and $R_t$, respectively.
 In general, when the agent takes some action $A_t$ it has a fixed probability of moving to some state $S_{t+1}$ and receiving a reward $R_{t}$.
 It is important to note that by this definition, the reward is received upon *leaving* a state, and not just reaching it.